Mrs de Winter

 Mrs de Winter is a novel by Susan Hill published in 1993.
 It is a sequel to the novel Rebecca by Daphne du Maurier.

 Summary

-When Manderley burned, tormented Maxim de Winter and his demure second wife fled the ghosts of a dark, unspoken yesterday and now have come home to England, to bury what was and start anew.
-But the sensual warmth of a golden autumn cannot mask the chill of a lingering evil.
-For October's gentle breeze whispers that Rebecca – beautiful, mysterious, malevolent Rebecca – is haunting their lives once more.
+Maxim de Winter and his second wife have returned to England, only to face the terrible possibility that Rebecca is haunting their lives once more.

 Reviews

-Critical reviews have been generally bad, stating that this sequel is not really up to the standard set by the du Maurier original.
-The plot has been regarded as quite dull, without any evolution of the character of Mrs de Winter in spite of the time lapse.
-In addition it casts the same characters all over again without the narration being intense and engaging enough.
+Critical reviews were generally negative, with many describing that the novel could not match up to the original.
+The plot has also been regarded as quite dull, without any evolution of the character of Mrs de Winter in spite of the time lapse.
+In addition, it casts the same characters all over again without the narration being intense and engaging enough.
 "Throughout the media jamboree attending this sequel, Rebecca's remaining lovers will feel like Mrs Danvers – dour, uncomprehending, and dismissive of the newcomer's ineffective attempts to please".